PaoloMissier/CSC8101-2017-18-Coursework/index.md

 time you want to run a query as this will teardown/startup the underlying connection, as well as prevent Neo4j from performing transaction batching, which is important for write performance.

 You should write only a random 5% sample of the predicted ratings `RDD` to the Neo4j database.
-Doing otherwise in a reasonable time would require a write rate which is hard for untuned instances of Neo4j to achieve (it offers ACID semantics after all).

 **Hint**: It may be easier to bring `RDD` contents to a session which you create on the driver, rather than attempting to pass sessions to executors via a `map` function over an `RDD`.
 Look up the various methods for materialising `RDD`s